UoM-RAICo1/raico-docs/source/robots/Mobile Robots/AgileX Scout Mini/startup.rst

 Before powering on the remote controller, make sure the remote controller is fully charged.
 Also, make sure that all four toggle switches are in the up position.
 Look at the picture :ref:`fig_scoutmini_remote_controller`.

+To power on the remote controller, press the both power buttons on the remote controller at the same time.

 .. _fig_scoutmini_remote_controller:

 .. figure:: /images/agilex_scout_mini/scout_mini_controler.jpg